 Salivate over the menu at 80/20 Restaurant here, one of the best restaurants in Bangkok.

-ADDRESS: 199 Soi Sukhumvit 22, Khlong Tan, Khlong Toei, Bangkok (Location map)
+ADDRESS: 199 Soi Sukhumvit 22, Khlong Tan, Khlong Toei, Bangkok (Location Map)

 Setting the culinary bar high is Japanese restaurant Akira Back, situated on the 37th floor of Bangkok’s Marriott marquis queens hotel boasting panoramic, skyline views.
 The restaurant design is dark and smooth, big and spacious, made up of the main dining area, sushi bar, omakase bar and four private dining rooms.
 Uncommon in most Japanese restaurants their artistically designed dishes are generously sized, serving up premium quality ingredients with both Japanese and Korean influences.
 Expect tantalising dishes, crafty cocktails, designer gins and unbeatable views.

-Salivate over the menu at Akira Back here, one of the best restaurants in Bangkok.
+Check out the menu at Akira Back here, one of the best restaurants in Bangkok.

-ADDRESS: N Sathon Rd, Sathorn, Bang Rak, Bangkok (Location map)
+ADDRESS: N Sathon Rd, Sathorn, Bang Rak, Bangkok (Location Map)

 A hidden hideaway in Sathorn, Bunker serves immaculate cuisine, picking dishes from across the culinary traditions of Europe with the addition of some contemporary American flavours.
 Opt for the sweet and creamy grilled beef tongue and snails with garlic breadcrumbs and parsnip purée, pair these dishes with the best selection of craft beers and classic cocktails to take you into the evening.
 As the name suggests, the restaurant itself is reminiscent of a war shelter with rough concrete walls which stand vertical against sophisticated marbled tables and brightly coloured leather chairs.
 Diners can choose between table settings within the pared-back interior spaces, or take in the casual ambience of an outdoor terrace space overlooking the urban landscape.

-Salivate over the menu at Bunker here, one of the best restaurants in Bangkok.
+Check out the menu at Bunker here, one of the best restaurants in Bangkok.

 CUISINE: Modern International

-ADDRESS: 1 6 Convent Rd, Silom, Bang Rak, Bangkok (Location map)
+ADDRESS: 1 6 Convent Rd, Silom, Bang Rak, Bangkok (Location Map)